Crawford Alumni Center

 For those who can't attend in person or who have low vision, the posters for the exhibit and a hyperlinked list of the items on display are available here.

-The exhibit is part of the Office of Multicultural Affairs' celebration of the 30th anniversary of the Leona Lusk Officer Black Cultural Center (BCC).
+The exhibit is part of the Office of Intercultural Affairs' celebration of the 30th anniversary of the Leona Lusk Officer Black Cultural Center (BCC).

 University Archivist Megan Atkinson and the University Archives staff are responsible for collecting, preserving and making accessible materials of historical significance to the University and the Upper Cumberland.
 Follow Archives and Special Collections on Facebook, email their office with questions, and watch for more "Archives with Atkinson" in future editions of The Alumnus.